 The subsequent steps are easy.

-Stylize the form by using the form settings section on the left in the Customizer.
+Stylize the form by using the Checkout Form widget.
 You can change the form width, typography, colors, background, and more.

 Order Bump by WooFunnels has a very intuitive interface.

 We've added some new skins to our order bump plugin, you can customize the bump to your liking.
 Take a look at one of the classy skins:

 Further, you can also set up one-click upsells using the WooFunnels Funnel Builder.